-The entirety of all this (servers, data centers, routers, WANs, PCs and myriad mobile devices, etc.) falls within the scope of IT Asset Management, and there is nothing that impacts the success of the business more than having a well-optimized IT infrastructure.
+The entirety of all this (servers, data centers, routers, WANs, PCs and myriad mobile devices, etc.) falls within the scope of Enterprise Technology Orchestration, and there is nothing that impacts the success of the business more than having a well-optimized IT infrastructure.
 If you think this is hyperbole, think of what happens when IT systems fail; security breaches, systems collapsing under traffic spikes at the worst possible time, dissatisfied customers who have alternatives – every day the news is filled with cautionary tales of what happens when you get it wrong.

 So what is the right approach?